filecoin-project/filecoin-docs/README.md

 ### Merge process

 This project receives _a lot_ of pull requests from many individual contributors.
-Because of this, the Filecoin Docs team merges any new changes into `main` on Wednesday only.
-Any commits or PRs into docs any other day will go into the `staging` branch.
+Because of this, the Filecoin Docs team merges any new changes into `production` on Wednesdays only.
+Any commits or PRs into this repo on any other day will land in the `staging` branch.
 This process has several benefits:

 - Reviewing and editing content is more manageable.
 - Mass formatting, spelling, and grammar changes can happen on a single branch.
 - Breaking changes are much less likely.

-Only issues and PRs tagged as `p0` will be merged directly into `main` outside the Wednesday merge window.
+Only issues and PRs tagged as `p0` will be merged directly into `production` outside the Wednesday merge window.
 Take a look at the [Priority section](#priority) for information on how we tag issues.

 ### Files and folders